-A large obstacle for new medical students is training in a cadaver lab so providing this experience before furthering their education gives them a head start.
-Stevens, assistant professor in the physical therapy department at Briar Cliff, says her students who are planning on becoming doctors, physician assistants, occupational therapists, or physical therapists get the opportunity to take what they are learning in the classroom and see it first hand through dissections.
+A large obstacle for new medical students is training in a cadaver lab, therefore, providing this experience before furthering their education gives them a head start.
+Kelsey Stevens, assistant professor in the physical therapy department at Briar Cliff, says her students who are planning on becoming doctors, physician assistants, occupational therapists, or physical therapists get the opportunity to take what they are learning in the classroom and see it first hand through dissections.

 This gives students a “mini med school” experience before transitioning into professional school.
 Working for the Sanford School of Medicine, Stevens has proudly modeled their program to better prepare students at Briar Cliff for that type of experience.

-Abbie Ericson, a senior majoring in physical therapy, said the class has been different from any other she has taken.
+Former student, Abbie Ericson, who majored in physical therapy said the class has been different from any other.
 “It’s more hands on and more applied towards graduate programs … It's harder than the other classes I have had, but way more interesting."

-There are also so many opportunities for students who are interested but are not taking the classes.
+There are also many opportunities to tour the lab for those who are interested but are not taking the classes.
 A new anatomy interest group makes it possible for people around campus to be invited to special dissections.
-During Health & Science visit days, High School students who are interested in the Health & Science Undergraduate Programs tour the lab, getting to see first-hand the advantages the Cadaver Lab and other resources Briar Cliff offers.
+During Visit days, prospective high school students and those interested in the Health & Science Undergraduate Programs tour the lab, getting to see first-hand the advantages the Cadaver Lab and other resources Briar Cliff offers.

 Video: Casey Zoss on the many science programs & resources here at Briar Cliff University.

 A cadaver is more than an important learning tool, the value of the cadaver to education requires a sense of appreciation and respect to the donor.
-Stevens says Briar Cliff ensures this by doing a donor memorial service once a year, at the beginning of the semester so students are intentional about how they pay respect to an individual who donated their body to future healthcare education.
+Stevens says Briar Cliff ensures this by doing a donor memorial service once a year at the beginning of the semester.
+It helps students be intentional about how they pay respect to an individual who donated their body to future healthcare education.

-"During this event, our students share reflections on how their education was impacted by the donors and express their gratitude towards the donors and their families," says Kelsey Stevens, Briar Cliff University Assistant Professor of Physical Therapy.
+"During this event, our students share reflections on how their education was impacted by the donors and express their gratitude towards the donors and their families," says Candace Chihak, Briar Cliff University's Professor of Nursing.
 "In addition to written reflections, some of the students will express their gratitude through other means such as poetry and artwork."

 Since the 1980's, BCU students have had the incredible opportunity to prepare for the medical field in the Cadaver lab and the programs that are able to learn and experience the lab is only growing.
-The new Occupational Therapy Program will also utilize the cadaver lab.
-But most importantly, "it is amazing to see students who want to help people and change lives," Stevens said.
+But most importantly, Candace says, "it is amazing to see students who want to help people and change lives."